 6. Enjoy Visual Arts

-Finally, the Old City is a great place to see some of the best visual arts in Barcelona.
+The Old Town is a great place to see some of the best visual arts in Barcelona.
 The Palau de la Música Catalana is a stunning concert hall that’s also a UNESCO World Heritage Site.

 Similarly, the Santa Maria del Mar church is a beautiful example of Gothic architecture, with stunning stained glass windows and intricate carvings.